datacommonsorg/website/deployment/minikube/README.md

 # Bring up the Website App locally in Minikube

-Website can be deployed in Kubenetes cluster on [GKE](https://cloud.google.com/kubernetes-engine) or [MiniKube](https://minikube.sigs.k8s.io/docs/).
+Website can be deployed in Kubernetes cluster on [GKE](https://cloud.google.com/kubernetes-engine) or [MiniKube](https://minikube.sigs.k8s.io/docs/).

 This folder contains the config and script for local development with Minikube.

-## Prerequisit
+## Prerequisites

 - Install `Docker`, following [Docker Desktop](https://www.docker.com/products/docker-desktop) install guide.